artefactory/choice-learn/docs/paper/paper.md

 # Statement of need

 ## Streamlined signatures
-`Choice-Learn` proposes short code signatures.
-The *ChoiceDataset* object, which handles the data, takes only 4 inputs: 'items_features' describing each available alternative, 'shared_features' describing the context of the choice, 'available_items' indicating the subset of alternatives offered in the assortment, and finally 'choices', the chosen alternative.
+`Choice-Learn` proposes short code signatures that are consistent with mainstream machine learning packages such as scikit-learn [@Pedregosa:2011].
+The *ChoiceDataset* object, which handles the data, takes only 4 inputs: 'items_features' describing each available alternative, 'shared_features' describing the context of the choice, 'available_items' indicating the subset of available alternatives, and finally 'choices', the chosen alternative.
 Methods to seamlessly integrate popular data formats, such as long and wide format dataframes [@Helveston:2023] are also provided.

 ```python
 dataset = ChoiceDataset(choices, shared_features, items_features, available_items)
 ```

-Finally, data usage, model estimation and evaluation are designed to be consistent with mainstream machine learning packages such as scikit-learn [@Pedregosa:2011].

 ## Data and model scalability

-Choice modeling is widely used in retail and e-commerce sectors to better understand customer behavior and optimize product offerings.
-With the continuous development of firms' data architectures, larger-scale choice datasets are often available and valuable for managing customer-facing operations.

 `Choice-Learn`'s data management relies on NumPy [@Harris:2020] with the objective of limiting the memory footprint.
 It minimizes the repetition of items or customers features and defers the jointure of the full data structure until processing batches of data.
 Moreover, the *FeaturesStorage* object, illustrated in Figure \ref{fig:fbi}, allows feature values to be referenced only by their ID.
 These feature values are substituted to the ID placeholder on the fly in the batching process.
-For instance, supermarkets features such as surface, position, or number of employees are often stationary.
+For instance, supermarkets features such as surface or position are often stationary.
 Thus, they can be stored in an auxiliary data structure and in the main dataset, the store where the choice is recorded is only referenced with its ID.

 The package stands on Tensorflow [@Abadi:2015] for model estimation, offering the possibility to use fast second-order optimization algorithm such as L-BFGS [@Nocedal:2006] as well as various gradient-descent optimizers [@Tieleman:2012; @Kingma:2017] specialized in handling batches of data.
 GPU usage is also possible, which can prove to be time-saving.
 Finally, the TensorFlow backbone ensures an efficient usage in a production environment, for instance within an assortment recommendation software, through deployment and serving tools, such as TFLite and TFServing.